DeepSeek V4 Preview (April 2026)

 - Volume justifies the investment in training data preparation

 Need help implementing prompt engineering at scale?
-Lightrains provides AI consulting services that help teams integrate Large Language Models into production systems with proper prompting strategies, evaluation frameworks, and optimization pipelines.
+Lightrains provides AI development services that help teams integrate LLMs into production with proper prompting strategies and evaluation frameworks.

 Advanced Prompting Techniques